Flubbex/fluxcon/README.md

 * Modest UI overhaul
 * Code is now properly organized and MVC-compliant.
 * All beta-functions removed (Or at least, unsupported for now)
 * Basic console functionality works (write things, run them)
-* So far no external dependencies used (yet).
 ### 0.1.0 - 0.1.7
 * Initial testing versions.